 venerated in Thailand due to his actions towards the Thai people.

 A Thai festival always include dances.
-As many Thai migrant workers can from
+As many Thai migrant workers come from

 Northeast of Thailand, it is not surprising to find Thai ladies dancing "Molam"